Staging + Open Houses

 7. Ignoring clutter

-If ever there was a time to declutter, it is when selling.
-Once your property is on the market, you have to stop thinking of it as a home and more as a product.
-Granted, the process is rife with emotion, and some purging is going to be required.
+If ever there was a time to declutter, it’s before you sell your apartment.
+Once your property is on the market, you have to think of it as a product, not a home.
+That means turning it into a lifelike, albeit idealized state.

-The message is: If you lived here, “your life would be as organized as this closet,” organizers tell Brick Underground.
+Your closet is sending would-be-buyers a message: If you lived here, “your life would be as organized as this closet,” organizers tell Brick Underground.
 Some even go as far as to treat the closet as if it were a little room, with wallpaper and an attractive light fixture.
-(For more tips, read “Staging your closet when selling your NYC apartment.")
+For more tips, read “Staging your closet when selling your NYC apartment."

 8. Letting the TV dominate the room

-Even worse is when the TV is old and clunky and (per Trachtenberg) "says you haven't changed things out in way too long" and can make the entire place feel dated.
+Even worse is when the TV is old, clunky, and "says you haven't changed things out in way too long,” making the rest of the space feel dated, Trachtenberg said.

-Instead, you want the living room to be as pretty, inviting, warm, and beautiful as possible—and Schneider says a TV has none of those qualities.
-It also doesn't photograph well, so take the TV down before snapping listing images.
+You want the living room to be as pretty, inviting, warm, and beautiful as possible.
+A TV has none of those qualities, Schneider said.
+It also doesn't photograph well, so take the TV down before snapping any listing images.

-What if you don't want to remove your TV (and give up streaming your fave shows)?
-One hack is to incorporate it into the staging.
-“Surround the TV with black-and-white framed prints, so it becomes one of the prints or part of a gallery wall,” Schneider says.
-(A possible explanation for why you see so much black-and-white wall art in listing photos).
+“Surround the TV with black-and-white framed prints, so it becomes one of the prints or part of a gallery wall,” Schneider said.
+(That may be why you see so much black-and-white wall art in listing photos).

-And if you simply must keep the TV on the wall, "at least pare down whatever else is around it to keep the space from looking too cluttered,” Trachtenberg says.
+And if you simply must keep the TV on the wall, "at least pare down whatever else is around it to keep the space from looking too cluttered,” Trachtenberg said.

 9. Not adding a home office

-If you don’t have a dedicated room to identify as a home office, you’ll still want to show where a buyer could put a desk—especially now that working from home is the norm.
-Being able to show potential buyers where that workspace can exist is crucial, Schneider says.
+If you don’t have a dedicated home office, you’ll still want to show where a buyer could put a desk—especially now that working from home is the norm.
+Being able to show potential buyers where that workspace can exist is crucial, Schneider said.

-Other options might include under a staircase, inside a closet, or in the foyer or hallway (say, by parking a slim-profile console there).
+Other options might include under a staircase, inside a closet, or in the foyer or hallway by parking a slim-profile console there.

 10. Blocking your sightlines

 Many NYC apartments have open floor plans, where your kitchen, living, and dining areas all flow into each other.
-But that can make it hard for a buyer to visualize how much space there is and whether it meets their needs, especially with the increased need for multi-functional spaces.
+But that can make it difficult for a buyer to visualize how much space there is and whether it meets their needs.

-You can often use furniture to delineate areas and control the flow.
-(Rugs are great for this.)
-However, you want to avoid overdoing it with the furniture groupings, which can create barriers.
-So don’t crowd the layout with lots of heavy pieces or block the sightlines from one room to the next.
-In other words, avoid making it seem like your formerly laid-back den is now a (stuffy) dining room that seats 10.
+You can often use furniture—such as rugs—to delineate areas and control the flow.
+However, you want to avoid crowding the layout with lots of heavy pieces or blocking the sightlines from one room to the next.
+In other words, avoid turning your formerly laid-back den into a (stuffy) dining room that seats 10.

-On a related note, the advice is to put a bed in every bedroom, even if it’s a daybed.
-People can always envision a home office, but they might need convincing that it can really work as a bedroom.
+On a related note, put a bed in every bedroom, even if it’s a daybed.
+People can always envision a home office, but they might need convincing that a space can really work as a bedroom.

 11. Crowding your space with furniture

-Dark wood furniture is another no-no. And a rug that’s too small will instantly shrink a room.
-Trachtenberg says even stagers are guilty of sometimes putting in rugs that are way too small for a room; a larger rug that goes all the way under the couch is much more luxurious and space-expanding.
+You should also avoid dark wood furniture and tiny rugs that make a room look shrunken.
+Trachtenberg said even stagers are guilty of sometimes putting in rugs that are way too small for a room; a larger rug that goes under a couch feels more luxurious and space-expanding.

-“You really want the furniture to be on the rug and not have the rug stop in front of the sofa or only have it under the coffee table,” she says.
+“You really want the furniture to be on the rug and not have the rug stop in front of the sofa or only have it under the coffee table,” she said.

 12. Making your place too austere